vert-x/vert-x.github.io/docs_md/core_manual_java.md

 ## Sending Datagram packets

-Like mention before, User Datagram Protocol (UDP) send data in packets to remote peers but is not connected to them in a persistent fashion.
+As mentioned before, User Datagram Protocol (UDP) sends data in packets to remote peers but is not connected to them in a persistent fashion.

-This means each packet can be send to a different remote peer.
+This means each packet can be sent to a different remote peer.

 Sending packets is as easy as shown here: